 The alphabet PORMIL identifies six tritone anchors a half tone apart in the lower fifth of the home octave.
-The anchors of the tritones identified earlier for the Ionian and Aeolian modes represented in solfege notation are I and O from this alphabet.
+The anchors of the tritones just identified for two parallel solfege modes are I and O from this alphabet.
 The combination of the alphabet and the scale frame identified earlier forms an alphabet octave @PORMIL\$xxxx@ that determines keyboard shapes.
 The upper fourth has no anchors because the tritones in the lower fifth supply the notes.
 Anchored tritones may invert into tritones going up from these notes as bass notes, but the bass notes are no more than the treble notes of the anchored tritones.
 Every tritone has only one anchor within the home octave.
 Inversions are identified by underlining the anchor letter.
 The letters are in a distinctive font (Arial black) to distinguish them in text (circling them in handwritten annotations accomplishes the same purpose).

 The full alphabet is provided by the names of classical modes listed in the unconventional order of their single tritones going up the keyboard by half tones: Phrygian, AeOlian, DoRian, Mixolydian, Ionian and Lydian/Locrian.
 Locrian is a derived mode of Lydian with the same tritone and all non-tritone notes different (one consequence of which is the absence of the pitch center).
-The first letters of Aeolian and Dorian names are not used because they're too easily confused with note symbols of music notation.
+The first letters of "Aeolian" and "Dorian" are not used because they're too easily confused with note symbols of music notation.
 The anchor letters refer to the modes but the anchored tritones exist independently of any mode.
 The other modes will be presented later.

 The parallel Ionian and Aeolian modes identified earlier in solfege terms may now be summarized without reference to note symbols of any kind, as follows.

 @ P 0 R M I L \$ x x x x @

-Ionian: tritone x x
+Ionian: tritone x x •

-constructor x x • x x
+constructor x x • • x x

-mode 0 0 x x 0 x x 0
+mode 0 0 x x 0 0 x x

 Aeolian: tritone 🔾 x x

-constructor x x x x
+constructor x x x x •

-mode 0 x x 0 х x 0 0
+mode 0 x x 0 x x 0 0

-The most important building blocks of the Ionian and Aeolian modes are shown next in a Lego-like notation that's useful to have in the mind's eye.
-The core provides basic harmonic sequences.
-The frame provides a useful starting point for forming primary scales (ones with pitch centers).
-Building blocks go up from anchors and their inversions go down.
+The most important building blocks of these modes are shown next in a Lego-like notation that's useful to have in the mind's eye because it captures the central PKP concepts of flow context (successive building blocks provide a flow) and mode context (the flow, understood relative to a tritone-identified mode, can be completed by fifos from the mode).

 As said earlier, inversions are identified by underlining anchor letters.
-For example tritone \odot going up from its anchor inverts into tritone \odot going down.
-Fifos are different because the color coding changes width inversions: the fourth \odot going up from its anchor inverts into the fifth \odot going down, and the fifth \odot going up from its anchor inverts into the fourth \odot going down (the underlining is not of the original, but of the result).

-The scale frame shows that the symbols @ and \$ anchor fifos.
-Preserving the uniqueness of tritone anchors requires that @ and \$ never anchor tritones.
-However, inverted tritones may have them as bass notes (e.g., inverted tritones L and P go up from the tonic and pitch center as bass notes).
+For example tritone ogoing up from its anchor inverts into tritone ogoing down.
+Fifos are different because the color coding changes with inversions: the fourth ogoing up from its anchor inverts into the fifth ogoing down, and vice versa.
+The underlining is not of the original, but of the result.
+The scale frame demonstrates that the symbols og and anchor fifos.
+Preserving the uniqueness of tritone anchors requires that og and never anchor tritones.
+However, inverted tritones may have them as bass notes (e.g., inverted tritones og up from the og and as bass notes).